bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 I created this repository to share my insights on setting up security for a Node-RED system.
 This repository contains articles about setting up Tailscale to secure access to Node-RED.

 After a lot of Node-RED systems had been hacked in 2023-2024, I decided to improve my own Node-RED security setup.
 I especially wanted to get rid of my old port-forwarding setup, since most of the hacked Node-RED systems had a similar setup like mine.
-You can read [here](https://github.com/bartbutenaers/Node-RED-security-basics/blob/main/docs/port_forwarding.md) why ***port-forwarding should be avoided!***
+Summary: ***port-forwarding should be avoided!***

 This tutorial only teaches you the basics of Tailscale.
 Afterwards I recommend to have a look at the Tailscale documentation (see [here](https://tailscale.com/kb/1017/install)) for more details.